SawFowl/WooMinecraft/README.md

 You'll need the WordPress plugin for this MC Plugin to work - you can [get it here](https://github.com/WooMinecraft/woominecraft-wp).

 ## Changelog

-## 1.4.7
-* Changed the type of the main config of the plugin to HOCON.
-* A link for interacting with the Mojang API has been added to the configuration.
-This is designed so that you can specify a different link in case of any changes from Mojang's side.

-## 1.4.6
-* Migration to SpongeAPI.
-* Addition of localizations.
-* Now you can use all localizations at the same time.
-* Added Russian localization.

 ## 1.4.5
 * Hotfix for [274](https://github.com/WooMinecraft/WooMinecraft/issues/274)